john-science/john-science.github.io/_drafts/2024-01-01-brahe-kepler-newton.md

 Tycho loses the dual.

 Obviously, Tycho doesn't die.
-But his nose gets cut off.
-Maybe he was a later bloomer and became a genius later in life.
-Because at this point, he is bleeding in the dark.
+But his nose is cut completely off.
+Maybe he was a later bloome and became a genius later in life.
+Maybe the the moral here is that everyone is an idiot when they're young.
+But at this point, he is bleeding in the dark.
 And we are some hundreds [?] of years before modern hospitals or germ theory.
-So young Tycho loses the nose, and for the next 34 years of his life he has to walk around without it.
-Prone to infections, and probably hard to look at, Tycho has a brass nose made.
-On special occassions he breaks out a silver or a gold one.
+So young Tycho loses the nose, and for the the rest of his short life he has to walk around without it.
+Prone to infections [?], and probably hard to look at, Tycho has a brass nose made.
+On special occassions he straps a silver or even a gold nose onto his face.

+* Father dies 1571
+* 1576-1580 - Uraniborg was built: an observatory on the island of Ven (~18km or 11 miles from Copenhagen)
+    * Uraniborg didn't have telescopes!
+    * His sister Sophie helped him.
+* 1572 Tycho sees a super nova (the heavens are not unchanging) - Using parallax he could say it was farther away from the Earth than the Moon
+* 1575 Tycho turns down castles and lordships from the Danish King.
+He wants to remain a scholar
+* 50 families lived on Ven, but he became their lord.
+Made them farm double what they had, and conscripted them into forced labor to build his beautiful castle to astronomy (not war)
+* from 1576 to 1597, he had over 100 students and artisans.
+He had a printing press and various alchemy equipment.

 * [Tycho Brahe](https://en.wikipedia.org/wiki/Tycho_Brahe) spent his life collecting data on the positions of the planets in the sky.

-<h2 style="text-align: center;">Johannes Kepler</h2>
+<h2 style="text-align: center;">Johannes Kepler: the Patterns</h2>

 * [Johannes Kepler](https://en.wikipedia.org/wiki/Johannes_Kepler) found patterns in that data, in the [Laws of Planetary Motion](https://en.wikipedia.org/wiki/Kepler%27s_laws_of_planetary_motion).
     * https://en.wikipedia.org/wiki/Maulbronn_Monastery

-<h2 style="text-align: center;">Isaac Newton</h2>
+<h2 style="text-align: center;">Isaac Newton: the Theory</h2>

 * [Issac Newton](https://en.wikipedia.org/wiki/Isaac_Newton) found the underlying laws of nature from those patterns: Graviation.